Singularity (Lead album)

-Singularity (stylized as SINGULARITY) is the ninth studio album released by the Japanese hip hop group Lead, released on March 18, 2020, nearly two years after their previous album, Milestone.
+Singularity is the ninth studio album released by the Japanese hip hop group Lead, released on March 18, 2020, nearly two years after their previous album, Milestone.
 It debuted at No. 12 on the Oricon charts, becoming their first in eight years not to debut in the top ten.

-The album included their singles Be the Naked, Summer Vacation and Hide and Seek/Sunset Refrain.
+The album included their singles "Be the Naked", "Summer Vacation" and "Hide and Seek/Sunset Refrain".

 Singularity was released in three separate editions; a CD only version, a 2CD edition that contained a special booklet, and a CD+DVD edition, which housed music videos for not only the videos from the singles, but the previously unreleased video for "Hide and Seek".

 Information

-Singularity is the ninth studio album released by the Japanese hip-hop group Lead, released two years after their previous studio album Milestone.
-The album debuted on the Oricon Albums Charts at No. 12, breaking their string of top ten album releases, which began in 2012 with their studio album Now or Never.
+Singularity debuted on the Oricon Albums Chart at No. 12, breaking their string of top ten album releases, which began in 2012 with their studio album Now or Never.
 By the second day, it had dropped to the No. 20 spot.

 The album was released in three separate editions: a standard CD containing thirteen musical tracks; a type A CD+DVD edition, which housed music videos for all the videos from the singles, along with the previously unreleased "Hide and Seek"; and a type B 2CD edition that contained thirteen tracks on the first disc, a special radio show hosted by the group, a remix of "Summer Vacation", a live version of "Say Good-bye Say Hello" and a special booklet.
 All editions were also given first press limited editions, which included tickets to the group's upcoming live event, Leaders Party 17! ~Breakthrough~.

 As a special promotion, when buyers pre-ordered the album at various CD shops nationwide, they could receive a clear file folder.
 The company also collaborated with Amazon Japan for several promotions, including a DECA jacket with the pattern of either the A or B special edition.
 At each venue for their fan club tour Leaders Party 17! ~Breakthrough~ (stylized as Leaders Party 17! ~BREAKTHROUGH~), which was held in April 2020, those who purchased a CD, DVD or Blu-ray received a Singularity-themed poster.